AaltoSciComp/python-for-scicomp/content/data-formats.rst

 3. Data loading from binary files is usually much faster than loading from text files.
    This is because memory can be allocated for the data before data is loaded as the type of data in columns is known.
 4. You can often store multiple datasets and metadata to the same file.
+5. Many binary formats allow for partial loading of the data.
+   This makes it possible to work with datasets that are larger than your computer's memory.

-For the ``dataset`` we had, we can test the performance of the different file formats:
+For the tidy ``dataset`` we had, we can test the performance of the different file formats:

 **Performance when writing tidy dataset:**